Resident Assistant, 2020-2021

 - Be visible and available on the floor or building in order to understand the needs of the residential community and encourage the personal, social, and academic development of students.

-- Throughout the semester, conduct Bear Chats with residents, as required by the Residential Student Experience Model under the supervision of the Resident Director or Senior Resident Director.
+- Throughout the semester, conduct bear chats with residents, as required by the Residential Student Experience Model under the supervision of the RD or SRD.

 - Support and encourage residents in the development and continued engagement in an effective Hall Association.
 This may include but is not limited to: recruitment of residents for hall association, promotion of election process, and attendance at some association meetings and events.

 - Provide academic, personal support and referrals and, demonstrate knowledge of campus resources.

 - Work cooperatively with students in the living environment to reflect a community that displays respect for the rights and privacy of others and promotes consideration of individual needs.